Common Beekeeping Mistakes – You Can Avoid

 Not Using Your Bee Smoker Properly

 The proper use of a smoker actually saves bee lives.
-When bees sting, they usually die.
-And it is not good for the dynamics of the hive to have the colony in full alert mode for no reason.
+When bees sting, they usually die as the stinger is ripped from their body.

 A new beekeeper may make the mistake of using hot black smoke – this will only make the bees angry!
 Cool white smoke is the way to go.